-We allocate net operating results of the Operating Partnership after preferred distributions to third parties and to us based on the partners' respective weighted average ownership interests in the Operating Partnership.
-Net operating results of the Operating Partnership attributed to third parties are reflected in net income attributable to noncontrolling interests.
-Our weighted average ownership interest in the Operating Partnership was 81.6% and 79.6% for the six months ended June 30, 2009 and 2008, respectively.
-As of June 30, 2009 and December 31, 2008, our ownership interest in the Operating Partnership was 83.1% and 80.4%, respectively.
-We adjust the limited partners' interests in the Operating Partnership at the end of each period to reflect their respective interests in the Operating Partnership.
+We allocate net operating results after preferred distributions based on our partners' respective weighted average ownership.
+Simon Property owns a majority of our units of partnership interest, or units, and certain series of our preferred units.
+Simon Property's weighted average ownership interest in us was 81.6% and 79.6% for the six months ended June 30, 2009 and 2008, respectively.
+As of June 30, 2009 and December 31, 2008, Simon Property's ownership interest in us was 83.1% and 80.4%, respectively.
+We adjust the limited partners' interests in the Operating Partnership at the end of each period to reflect their respective interests in us.

-Preferred distributions of the Operating Partnership in the accompanying statements of operations and cash flows represent distributions on outstanding preferred units of partnership interests held by limited partners and are included in net income attributable to noncontrolling interests.
+Preferred unit requirements in the accompanying consolidated statements of operations and cash flows represent distributions on outstanding preferred units.